sequencing/isaac_aligner/src/markdown/manual.md

                                                  64)
                                                  Note that the last list-of-seeds is repeated to all subsequent reads if there are more reads than there are colon-separated lists-of-seeds.
     --seed-length arg (=32)                      Length of the seed in bases.
-32 or 64 are allowed.
+16, 32 or 64 are allowed.
 Longer seeds reduce sensitivity on noisy data but improve repeat resolution.
-Ultimately 64-mer seeds are recommended for 150bp and longer data --first-pass-seeds arg (=1)                  the number of seeds to use in the first pass of the match finder.
+    --first-pass-seeds arg (=1)                  the number of seeds to use in the first pass of the match finder.
 Note that this option is ignored when the --seeds=auto -r [ --reference-genome ] arg                Full path to the reference genome XML descriptor.
 Multiple entries